ahandrewh teaches IAT-334interface design

 • Artifacts — images, quotes, process materials, etc. — used in the pitch suggest this feature may be of use.

-• Completed in over two minutes, or under one minute.
+• Completed in over two minutes or under one minute; or over 300 words.

 • The pitch does not effectively explain why and how the feature is fulfilling a user need.